Dogs often snore, but that may not be a serious matter.

 What does it mean if the Snoring Gets Louder?

 But when snoring gets louder, this may be a bit concerning.
-Along with it, additional signs like coughing, sneezing, wheezing or short breathes, etc.
+Along with it, additional signs like coughing, sneezing, wheezing or short breaths, etc.

-These may be signs that no, your pets may need immediate attention.
-Whether it be you or its doctor.
+These may be signs that, no, your pets may need immediate attention, whether you or its doctor.